james-chuang/james-chuang.github.io/projects/spt6.md

 We performed these experiments using yeast because the process of transcription is very similar between yeast and humans, and yeast is extremely convenient to work with.
 One phenotype of *spt6-1004* cells we were particularly interested in studying is the phenomenon of **intragenic transcription**, unusual transcription which starts in the middle of a gene.

-The genomic assays my collaborators performed are listed in the following table:
+The genomic assays my collaborators performed to study Spt6 are listed in the following table:

 <table>
     <thead>